Open accessibility options

 Value: %5B%5D

-Purpose: This Vimeo cookie helps Vimeo remember the settings you have chosen.
-These can be, for example, a preset language, region, or user name.
-In general, the cookie stores data about how you use Vimeo.
+Purpose: This Vimeo cookie helps Vimeo remember your preferences.
+These might include a preferred language, region, or username.
+Generally, the cookie stores data about how you use Vimeo.

 Name: continuous_play_v3